-\ Some historical data presented in this table differs to data previously published for the same time periods as a result of the method used to process the data.
+Some historical data presented in this table differs to data previously published for the same time periods as a result of the method used to process the data.

-Since the 400 L/s residual flow has been implemented, it has resulted in a reduced average monthly temperature difference, particularly noticeable during the months most critical for temperature (January to March).
+Since the 400L/s residual flow has been implemented, it has resulted in a reduced average monthly temperature difference, particularly noticeable during the month's most critical for temperature (January to March).

-Figure 7 shows the trends in temperature differences pre 400 L/s, post 400 L/s, the previous monitoring period and the period under review.
+Figure 7 shows the trends in temperature differences pre 400L/s, post 400L/s, the previous monitoring period and the period under review.
 The largest difference generally tends to be during the month of January.

-For further details on the analysis in temperature data pre and post the implementation of the 400 L/s residual flow, please refer to the previous monitoring annual report (TRC, 2022).
+For further details on the analysis in temperature data pre and post the implementation of the 400L/s residual flow, please refer to the 2021/22 annual monitoring report (TRC, 2022).

-Figure 7 The average difference in mean monthly water temperatures between sites during different time periods
+Figure 7 The average difference in mean monthly water temperatures between sites during different time periods (November-April)